 But now I'm a Special, you Son of a Gun

-It's a case of keep up or get 'fired'.
+It's a case of keep up or get 'fired'

-You are old, said the youth and ought to have sleep
+, said the youth and ought to have sleep

 Besides you're uncommonly fat